 For better or worse, Marshall Mathers has always been, to different degrees and in various ways, aware of his audience’s perceptions of him.
 Recovery was for the fans he felt he had let down.
 He wanted to be loved again.
 That he offered up an album I hope I have proved is at least objectively stupid in order to accomplish that is perhaps less important than the fact that he was listening at all.
 We could’ve told him this album sucks too.
 We didn’t.
 We stood by as he buried his face in the dried up tits of past conquests and cheered when he started motorboating them.
 “Dude is gettin’ LAID!” we were impressed to note.
 We were as thoughtlessly rabid in our desire to declare “Shady’s back!” as he was rabidly thoughtless in his desire to be back.
 He was lost before this (recall his frank admission of wavering faith in rap being able to redeem him on Relpase’s “Beautiful”).
 Can we really blame him for latching onto some positivity when he finally found it after years of turmoil?

 The short answer was: “He won.”
 Maybe it’s the long answer as well.
 The popularity of this album can’t be ignored.
 It’s generated two of the top ten most-viewed YouTube videos!
-I may hate it and believe it will probably damn him to making worthless music for the foreseeable future, but he was right.
+I may hate it and believe it will damn him to making worthless music for the foreseeable future, but he was right.
 He undoubtedly got what he wanted out of Recovery.
 He’s back.
 We made him “relevant” again.

 If he truly thinks “rap is a landfill” (“Cold Wind Blows”), why not find some hungry young talents and put them in the spotlight (Sticky Fingaz’ verse on MMLP‘s “Remember Me?” will still knock you flat) instead of Rihanna and P!nk (again, hat-tip to Wikipedia)?
 Maybe it’s because he knows he may be louder and more flamboyant than up-and-comers, but is no longer more insightful or deft.
-Maybe it’s because he’s basically just a bland pop star now too, rehashing That Which Sells ad nauseum.
+Maybe it’s because he’s just a bland pop star now too, rehashing That Which Sells ad nauseum.

-Songs like “Stan” and “Just Lose It” are proof that, at one point, Mathers understood what was compelling about his work and had the necessary ironic distance from it.
+Songs like “Stan” and “Just Lose It” are proof that, at one point, Mathers understood what was compelling about his work and had some ironic distance from it.
 Is there any proof that The Fans at large were right there with him?
 Maybe people only liked “Stan” because Elton John star-wiped in for the chorus during a high-profile Television Event.
-Maybe years of being surrounded by enthusiastic supporters who missed the point of his work as often as his critics did made him question what the point was to begin with.
+Maybe years of being surrounded by enthusiastic supporters who missed the point of his work as often as his less-thoughtful critics did made him question what the point was to begin with.

 I’ll leave you with this final piece of incriminating evidence: “The Real Slim Shady” was never supposed to exist.
 MMLP was, as far as Mathers was concerned, finished.
 Interscope disagreed, demanding an additional song be recorded that re-introduced Eminem and his music to the public, a la SSLP‘s “My Name Is.”
-With the album’s due date fast approaching, a little crunch time inspiration produced “The Real Slim Shady,” which replaced “Who Knew” (a song of more depth, though certainly less catchiness) as the lead single.
+With the album’s due date fast approaching, crunch time inspiration produced “The Real Slim Shady,” which replaced “Who Knew” (a song of more depth, though certainly less catchiness) as the lead single.

 I’ve always wondered how Eminem might’ve turned out if that hadn’t happened.
 Maybe he wouldn’t have become so ubiquitous so quickly, allowing him a chance to mold a less reactionary identity at a more natural pace.
 The attention he received might’ve been less overwhelmingly widespread, but more encouraging and sympathetic to his unique talents and specific goals for MMLP—one of which was, ironically, to definitively establish that he was not a pop star.
 He didn’t want to be “pigeonholed” or have to “top on ‘My Name Is’” (“The Way I Am”).
 Did these record execs listen to the album’s lyrics?
 Did they even look at the song titles?
 There were already tracks called “The Way I Am,” “I’m Back,” “Marshall Mathers,” and “Remember Me?”—the first of which proved to be quite serviceable as a smash hit single.
 That’s already too much introductory material.
 A singles run of “Who Knew,” “The Way I Am,” and “Stan” would’ve been a near-perfect distillation of purpose.
 The album was going to be huge with or without a sequel to “My Name Is.”